dylanbstorey/DnD/frost-architect-campaign/modules/04-the-caverns-of-echo/module.md

-# Session 3: The Caverns of Echo
+# Session 4: The Caverns of Echo

 ## Session Overview
-This session takes the players on their quest to find the first of the Seven Stones of Binding in the mysterious Caverns of Echo, facing new servants of the Frost Architect and solving ancient puzzles.
+This session takes the players on their quest to find the first of the Four Stones of Binding in the mysterious Caverns of Echo, facing new servants of the Frost Architect and solving ancient puzzles.

 ## Part 1: Preparations and Journey